 An official evaluation of credit will be available at your EIU Transfer Debut orientation program.

-A student transferring to EIU with an Associate in Art (AA), an Associate in Science (AS) or an Associate in Science and Arts (ASA) degree from an Illinois public community college, Lincoln College, or Springfield College in Illinois, is considered to have:
+A student transferring to EIU with an Associate in Art (AA), an Associate in Science (AS) -prior to Fall 2016, or an Associate in Science and Arts (ASA) degree from an Illinois public community college, Lincoln College, or Springfield College in Illinois, is considered to have:

 All students must still complete Eastern's graduation requirements.

 Courses transferred from any regionally accredited institution and clearly matching the criteria for a general education course under the Illinois Articulation Initiative (IAI) will count toward Eastern's general education requirements, even if we offer no comparable course.